Nadine2016/knative/app-tutorial.md

 You have deployed an arbitrary containerized application in a serverless fashion.
 In a serverless fashion this means, that you:

-1. Don't need to think about scaling, the environment **scale-from zero** to however many instances you need.
+1. Don't need to think about scaling, the environment **scales-from zero** to however many instances you need.
-2. Don't need to pay for resources that are not used, i.e. the environment **scales-to zero** if no requests come in.
+2. Don't need to pay for resources that are not used.
+The environment automatically **scales-to zero** if no requests come in.